enkidevs/curriculum/python/data-structures/more-on-sets/immutable-sets-with-frozenset.md

   - '[docs.python.org](https://docs.python.org/3.5/library/stdtypes.html#set-types-set-frozenset){website}'

+parent: working-with-set-s
+notes: >
-parent: working-with-set-snotes: By Vasudev:
+  By Vasudev:

   Added this:

   Frozensets can be used when you know that the elements you are going to put into a set, will stay constant, that is, no elements will be added later.
 E.g. a set of lowercase English vowels will only ever contain 'a', 'e', 'i', 'o' and 'u'.

 ---
 ## Content